Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Experimental Evaluation

 Pointing game \cite{zhang2018top} is a metric for evaluating attributions by determining the matching scores of the localization between the highest relevance point and the semantic annotations, e.g., the bounding box, of the object categories in an image.
 For each category, the localization accuracy is calculated as $Acc=\frac{\#Hit}{\#Hit+\#Miss}$, where $\#Hit$ scores if the pixel with the highest relevance score is within the object.
 However, because attributions are inevitably affected by the predictive performance of the model, decomposition on labels not identified by the model could lead to misinterpretation.
 Therefore, we assess both cases: (i) P: from predictions and (ii) L: all labels, and the results are listed in Tab.\ref{table:tab1}.
 In addition, we report the ratio of the pixels with positive relevance scores, notated as PR, to the total numbers of pixels in the image.

-Methods with notation c* are those whose variation rules apply a contrastive perspective to set comparative classes to target for resolving the class-discriminative issue.
-We exclude the results of some methods, e.g., LRP, relative attributing propagation (RAP), and FullGrad, which have the disadvantage of being class-agnostic.
-As shown in the table, our method presents a substantially superior performance of finding the target object in both cases, despite occupying extremely low few positive spaces, to the other attribution methods.
+Methods with the notation c* apply contrastive variation rules to set comparative classes for resolving the class-agnostic issue.
+As shown in the table, our method substantially outperforms other attribution methods in finding the target object in both cases, despite occupying extremely few positive spaces.

-Fig.\ref{fig:fig-tab} shows the variations in the pointing game performance with parameter $\gamma$.
-Recalling, this parameter denotes the user preference that defines the allocation amount of positive evidence.
-As it parameter decreases, the allocation of attributions is expected to be concentrated in a tighter area, leading to enhancement in the localizing performance by the removal of contradictory evidence.
-As an ablation study, we examine different combinations of the propagation rule in Eq.\ref{eq:9}, and the results are summarized in Tab.\ref{table:abl}.
-The group of $\mathbf{C}$ and $\Psi$ contains our base concept, which maintains the evidence for a decision while converting elements corresponding to the opposite position, i.e., irrelevant objects and the background, to negative values. $\mathbf{A}$ and $\mathbf{U}$ increase the robustness to propagation by reducing the sensitivity to the local activated features in the shallow layers.
+Fig.~\ref{fig:fig-tab} shows the variations in the pointing game performance with parameter $\gamma$.
+Recall, this parameter denotes the user preference that defines the allocation amount of positive evidence.
+As the parameter decreases, the allocation of attributions is expected to be concentrated in a tighter area, enhancing localization performance by removing contradictory evidence.
+As an ablation study, we examine different combinations of the propagation rule in Eq.~\ref{eq:9}, with results summarized in Tab.~\ref{table:abl}.
+The group of $\mathbf{C}$ and $\Psi$ represents our base concept, maintaining the evidence for a decision while converting elements corresponding to the opposite position, such as irrelevant objects and the background, to negative values. $\mathbf{A}$ and $\mathbf{U}$ enhance propagation robustness by reducing sensitivity to locally activated features in the shallow layers.